International Network of Boundary Organizations on Adaptation

 Our mission

-Create a dynamic space for mutual learning among adaptation-focused boundary organizations to enhance their impact, help them grow, and increase their collective contribution to global adaptation.
+To create an active forum for mutual learning among adaptation-focused boundary organizations to enhance their impact, help them grow, and increase their collective contribution to global adaptation.

 Governance